brikrey67/functional-programming-concepts/readme.md

 When we say __pure__ we mean a function, *given the same inputs, will always return the same output*.
 Such a function **does not** rely on or modify the **state** of variables outside it's scope.

 Pure functions do not...
 * Change things outside of their scope.
 They are very single-minded functions that have a sort of tunnel vision.
-Pure functions 'stay in their lane' in this way
+Pure functions 'stay in their lane' in this way.

 With object-oriented programming we have **stateful** objects that encapsulate our data.
 However, in functional programming, we could encapsulate the same data in functions instead of objects.
 By avoiding stateful objects, each with an individual state, we could pass this data into functions as arguments.
 With this approach, we are opting for calculation or evaluation over having an object with a state.